 Our Strategic Approach

 We believe that the high level of cultural vitality in the Chicago region rests on a strong core of arts and culture organizations, large and small, that represent the diversity of artistic disciplines, artists within those disciplines, neighborhoods and citizens.
-Further, research has indicated that organizations benefit from both general operating support and targeted, project-based support and that these two forms of support are mutually reinforcing.
+Further, research has indicated that organizations benefit from both core operating support and targeted, project-based support and that these two forms of support are mutually reinforcing.
 The general support provides flexible, stable funding so that organizations can plan ahead and invest in new artistic directions, while the targeted, time limited support strengthens elements of these organizations and the sector as a whole.
-MacArthur’s grantmaking is overlaid with a robust program of meetings and events intended to keep the field informed about current national trends, provide targeted training and educational opportunities on relevant topics, and nurture the sense of community among our many artistic and cultural leaders and contributors.

 The arts and culture program pursues the following complementary forms of funding, distributed in partnership with the Richard H. Driehaus Foundation and the Prince Charitable Trusts.

-* The majority of funding (80%) is in the form of multi-year, general operating support to over 300 arts and culture organizations in the Chicago region.
+*The majority of funding (80%) is in the form of multi-year, core operating support to over 300 arts and culture organizations in the Chicago region.
 The MacArthur Foundation makes grants directly to organizations with budgets above $2 million.
-Grant sizes range from $50,000 to $100,000 per year (based on annual budget size) over three to five years.
-Two grantmaking partners, the Richard H. Driehaus Foundation and the Prince Charitable Trusts, regrant MacArthur funds and provide technical assistance to institutions below the $2 million budget threshold with grants ranging from $3,000 to $40,000 annually.
+Grant sizes range from $52,500 to $100,000 per year (based on annual budget size) over three to five years.
+Two grantmaking partners, the Richard H. Driehaus Foundation and the Prince Charitable Trusts, regrant MacArthur funds to institutions below the $2 million budget threshold with grants ranging from $3,000 to $40,000 annually.